 For step-by-step instructions on how to use each of these landing page templates with Shopify buy buttons, download our PDF guide below.

-And if you’re not using Leadpages yet, click here to try it out with a 30-day money-back guarantee.
+And if you’re not using Leadpages yet, click here to try it out.
 We can’t wait to help your online store grow.